 Skin trauma and stress as the reason for excessive shedding

 During times of stress, it’s not uncommon for a pup to experience hair loss.
 This can be caused by exposure to irritating substances or too much licking, being out in the sun without proper protection and even simple changes like trips to the vet could trigger anxiety-driven shedding.

 Keeping your pup happy and stress-free should be at the top of your to-do list.
 If you spot some excessive shedding, always check in with a vet just to ensure it’s not caused by something more serious – but try not to worry!
 There are plenty of ways that you can help remove stressful situations from their daily life as much as possible.

 Dogs can develop allergic reactions to different kinds of allergens or food.
 Your dog`s hair loss might be in response to a medication that does not agree with him.
 Likewise, there are other stimulations in the environment such as pollen, aforementioned fleas, dust mites, or mold.
 Also, dogs can have food allergies like dairy, wheat, corn, beef, chicken, or soy.

 Allergies may cause your dog to scratch and bite at their skin.
 Therefore, it can cause shedding.
-When a dog is allergic to something, vets usually treat them through different or new medications, change their immunotherapy or diet.
+When a dog is allergic to something, vets usually treat it through different or new medications and change their immunotherapy or diet.
 So it is best to consult with your vet when your dog has skin irritations.